This beautiful valley of Jezreel/Megiddo will never see an end-time battle

 Some translations ignore again altogether, because using it as per the original Greek text, where Paul does not introduce yet another Old Testament quotation in a series simply because there wasn't one, became altogether too confusing, made no sense and did not fit in with their current understanding of Scripture.

-Why the enigmatic again?
-When was the first time He brought His firstborn son into the inhabited earth i.e. in among the peoples of the earth?
+For that logically raises the chronological question: When was the first time He brought His firstborn son into the inhabited earth i.e. in among the peoples of the earth?
 Enigmatic?

 Who is this firstborn son?
 All Christians weird and wonderful agree on this firstborn son being Jesus.
 They are wrong, and yet not completely so.
 How can that be?